Who we are

 We support unbiased research that advances education, discussion, and debate.
 Some of the research we undertake ourselves, using a worldwide network of scholars, journalists, and attorneys.
 Other research we sponsor through academic, nonprofit and journalistic institutions.

-Here are a few of the research projects we have funded or are currently funding:
+Here are some of the research projects we have funded or are currently funding:

 1. RAND Center on Housing and Homelessness in Los Angeles: